Golden julie

 The Golden Julie (Julidochromis ornatus) is a species of cichlid endemic to Lake Tanganyika, being found only in the extreme northern and southern shorelines of the lake in rocky environments.
 The name of the species, ornatus, is Latin for “ornate” or “decorated,” which refers to the golden, decorated appearance of the fish.

-Species Description
+Species description

-The average size is about 4cm-10cm for adults.
+The average size is about 4 cm-10 cm for adults.
 The juveniles have a white dorsal fin, while the adults have a yellow dorsal fin, occasionally with black markings on the tips.
 These fish have a mixture of yellow and white on the body.
 In the adults, a black spot is present at the base of the rounded caudal fin and there are three black bands along the sides and face of the fish.

 A similar species to the Golden Julie (Julidochromis ornatus) is the Golden mbuna (Melanochromis auratus).